paritytrading/parity/applications/client/README.md

 prompt.
 For example, to enter a buy order, use the `buy` command:

 ```
-> buy 100 FOO 10.00
+> buy 100 AAPL 150.00
 ```

-The command enters a buy order of 100 units of the instrument FOO at the limit price of 10.00 into the trading system.
-Assuming that FOO can be traded on the trading system and that there is no matching sell order in the order book, the order will remain open.
+The command enters a buy order of 100 units of the instrument AAPL at the limit price of 150.00 into the trading system.
+Assuming that AAPL can be traded on the trading system and that there is no matching sell order in the order book, the order will remain open.
 To list the open orders, use the `orders` command:

 ```
 > orders